Urban Forest Strategy

 Our urban forest faces significant challenges from climate change, growing population and development, invasive species, diseases and other factors.

-Burnaby's Urban Forest Management Strategy is being developed to build on our city’s strong foundation for an even better, greener future.
+Burnaby's Urban Forest Strategy is being developed to build on our city’s strong foundation for an even better, greener future.
 The strategy will be a roadmap for creating a diverse, resilient and healthy urban forest by protecting, preserving, restoring and expanding tree cover throughout the city.
 It will outline a clear, long-term, sustainable approach to managing our urban forest for generations to come.

 Our urban forest provides us with important environmental, social, health and economic benefits.
 It improves air quality, cools the local climate, beautifies our surroundings, provides wildlife habitat, reduces storm water runoff through the absorption of rainwater, improves our health and well-being, and reduces energy costs.